 In the end, one thing should be clear: Even if you build your project for fun at first, it should still make money at the end of the day.
 When my project was about to be launched, and the prices of the respective plans were set, there was one thing I had to take care of.
 The implementation of the payment.

 You might think this isn't really that complicated.
 Use Stripe, its great integration possibilities and that's it.
 Then you can earn money.
 It's not that easy.
 At least not if you, like me, live in Germany and are bound by German and European laws.
 Why?
 Let me explain it to you.

-One of the biggest problems is billing.
+One of the biggest problems is the billing.
 Here in Germany, the legislator sets quite clear requirements for the writing of invoices.
-In addition to mandatory information such as: Consecutive invoice number, date and complete recipient information you must also have some other things on it.
+In addition to mandatory information such as consecutive invoice number, date and complete recipient information you must also have some other things on it.
 For example, the total amount and how it is composed of the net amount plus tax.

 Depending on the rule, different taxes, or even none at all, must be declared.
 We will come to the exact rules later.
 That inevitably leads you to the question: Which prices should you write on your website?
 Here were my thoughts.

 So if I write on the website that my product costs $15 net with a hint that tax will be added on checkout, that means: